 - Explain the difference between teasing and bullying; - Give examples of what they can do if they experience or witness bullying; - Say who they could get help from in a bullying situation.

 • Who can help?
 (2)

-- Explain the difference between a secret and a nice surprise; - Identify situations as being secrets or surprises; - Identify who they can talk to if they feel uncomfortable about any secret they are told, or told to keep.
+- Explain the difference between a secret and a nice surprise; - Identify situations as being secrets or surprises;

 Surprises and secrets